-My first and so far the only PPG engine is Vittorazi Easy 100 assembled with frame from Fly Products.
-I bought it used and been flying it more or less successfully for over three years before selling it in 2019.
-During this period I naturally encountered some problems I tried to find solutions on the internet, but the owners’ community of these engines is almost no-existent.
+My first PPG engine was Vittorazi Easy 100 assembled with frame from Fly Products.
+I bought it used condition and I was flying it more or less successfully for over three years before selling it in 2019.
+During this period I naturally encountered some problems I tried to find solutions on the internet, but the owners’ community of these engines is next to non-existent.
 The available information is scarce and scattered so I decided to gather everything I know and write it down; some needy soul might find it usable.

 So called Fly 100 engines have several versions:

 - Easy with belt transmission, propeller rotates counterclockwise,